 (a) Special service doors shall not be black.

 (b) Left side driver's door on "Type A and A II" buses shall not be black.

 (J) Cooling system.

-(1) Defroster system shall meet or exceed society of automotive engineers standard J381 performance requirements without use of auxiliary fan.
+(1) Defroster system shall meet or exceed SAE standard J381 performance requirements without use of auxiliary fan.

-(2) The defroster system shall be of sufficient capacity to keep windshield area, left front side window to rear of the driver's vision, and service door glass area free of condensation or ice under all possible combinations of pupil load and climatic conditions.
+(2) The defroster system shall be of sufficient capacity to keep windshield area, left front side driver's window , and service door glass area free of condensation or ice under all possible combinations of pupil load and climatic conditions.

 (3) Defroster system shall be capable of providing at least sixty per cent fresh air.

-(4) Two adjustable six-inch auxiliary defroster fans shielded with small mesh metal or polypropylene guards shall be installed.
-Only one adjustable six-inch auxiliary defroster fan is required for "Type A" buses.
+(4) Two adjustable six-inch auxiliary fans shielded with small mesh metal or polypropylene guards shall be installed.
+Only one adjustable six-inch auxiliary fan is required for "Type A" buses.

-(b) Each auxiliary defroster fan/s shall be controlled individually by a multi-speed switch.
+(a) Each auxiliary fan(s) shall be controlled individually by a multi-speed switch.

 (L) Drive shaft and differential.